 About us

 At Lake Christian Ministries (LCM), we're dedicated to supporting our neighbors in need with compassion and hope.
 Since our inception in 1992, we've been driven by the belief that every individual deserves dignity, connection, and a pathway to a better future.
-LCM serves residents of Bedford, Franklin and Pittsylvania counties.
+LCM serves low-income residents of Bedford, Franklin and Pittsylvania counties.

 Through the generosity of individuals, churches, organizations, and businesses, we provide essential resources such as food, clothing, household items, and crisis financial aid.
 Our New Tomorrows Program offers personalized support, empowering our neighbors to overcome barriers and build more secure lives.